 Data Policies & Privacy Issues

 The data owners (SEER registry PIs and CMS) hold NCI responsible for tracking the use and location of all released SEER-CAHPS data.
-Given the interest in SEER-CAHPS data, there is an ever increasing number of data requests that need to be tracked.
+Given that interest in SEER-CAHPS data continues to grow exponentially, there is an ever increasing number of data requests that need to be tracked.
 In order to ensure that NCI is knowledgeable about how the data are being used, who is using the data and to avoid a change in scope, limitations on the number of data updates, data retention and data sharing are warranted.

 The maximum number of times data can be obtained for the same project is three: initial data request and then updated data from the next two subsequent linkages.
 If additional updates are desired, investigators will need to submit a new application for review and approval.

-- pertain to the same cohort (e.g., the same cancer site), and
+- pertain to the same cohort (e.g., the same cancer site)

 - were purchased within the previous 2 years.